xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 $x_0$ is our training images. $p_{\theta}$ is the probability given by the model of parameter $\theta$.
 Our goal is to find parameters $\theta$ that maximizes the quantity. $log$ is introduced to stable the computation.

+### Joint Probabilty Distribution

 Suppose we have two variables $x_1$, $x_2$ drawn from two different probability density functions: $p(x_1)$ and $p(x_2)$.
 The joint probability distribution is calculated as follows:

 $$
 P(x_1, x_2) = p(x_1) \times p(x_2 | x_1)
 $$

-One way to visualize the probability distribution is using heat maps:
+One way to visualize the joint probability distribution is using heat maps:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-01-05.png" width="60%">